-Kartik loves playing with his pet dog by tossing it a ball or biscuits or even sometimes some small leaves and twigs.
+Kartik has a pet dog.
+He loves playing with it by tossing it a ball or biscuits or even sometimes some small leaves and twigs.
 He observes that the dog sniffs and catches the biscuit in mid air and eats it up very quickly, while it just holds the ball in its mouth and only sniffs the leaves.
 If the dog is given milk it first sniffs it and then licks it up quickly.